 Robert Thompson is a Chartered Surveyor and following training in the West End, worked as Development Surveyor for Swire Properties Ltd. in Hong Kong before returning to work in the family business based in Richmond.
 Robert has lived in Richmond for a number of years.
 From 2014 to 2018 he was a local councillor representing East Sheen Ward.
 He is also a Trustee of the Mortlake Almshouses and Relief Charities.
 Robert has been a Trustee of The Richmond Charities since 2015 and is a member of the Property Committee.

 Mike Townsin’s career spanned 40 years in advertising, from trainee to Managing Director of the London office of Young and Rubicam, at that time the world’s second largest advertising agency.
 After 20 years at Y&R he became Chairman and CEO of GGK, the UK office of a Swiss multinational advertising agency, and latterly was Regional Director/Senior Vice President of Grey Asia Pacific, based in Hong Kong, one of the world’s largest multinational advertising agencies, now part of WPP.

 Mike has lived in Richmond for 50 years.
 From 2006 – 2016 he was a Governor of the Old Vicarage School in Richmond, 5 years of which was as Chairman.
-Mike is training to be a Cruse bereavement counsellor and he has also joined the Cruse Richmond management team as an advisor and member.
+Mike is a Cruse bereavement counsellor and he has also joined the Cruse Richmond management team as an advisor and member.
 Mike was appointed to the Board of The Richmond Charities in 2018 and is also a member of the Welfare Committee.

 Jeremy was born in Kew and has lived in the London Borough of Richmond for virtually all his life.
 He was a partner in a local firm of solicitors, Calvert Smith and Sutcliffe, based on Richmond Green, for 35 years until he retired in January 2013.